speedscale/docs/docs/analyze/traffic-viewer/view-snapshot.md

 ![Service Map](../../select-service-map.png)

 Congratulations, you have created your first snapshot.
-Now it's time to replay.
+Now it's time to transform the traffic and replay.